ZhouQiangwei/pydmtools/README.md

     >>> dm = pydm.openfile("test/test.dm")

+You can also use `openfile` as a context manager to ensure files are closed even when an exception is raised:

+    >>> with pydm.openfile("test/test.dm") as dm:
+    ...     dm.chroms()

 Note that if the file doesn't exist you'll see an error message and `None` will be returned.
 Be default, all files are opened for reading and not writing.
 You can alter this by passing a mode containing `w`:

     >>> dm = pydm.openfile("test/output.dm", "w")